brendanhay/brendanhay.github.io/_posts/2016-08-08-credentials.md

 such as database credentials, API keys for external third parties, or credentials for inter-service communication with our micro-service overlords.

-One concrete example is to retrieve a database connection URI such as `postgresql://domain.com/production?user=fred&password=secret` when a web application server starts.
+One concrete example would be to retrieve a database connection URI such as `postgresql://postgres.heroku.com/production?user=fred&password=secret` when a web application server starts.
 Since this connection URI is the gateway to your data
 - it needs to be stored as securely as the data it protects.